(previously known as Teara denticulata)

 The adult moths are black with wavy white lines, and two white spots near each anterior margin.
 The hind wings are white, edged with black.
 During courtship, the males open and close their wings, exposing the white hind wings in a spectacular display.
 The wingspan of both sexes is about 5 cms.

-The adults are superficially similar to those of Anthela basigera, Anthela oressarcha, and Anthela euryphrica, but the four species occur in four different areas of the country:
+The adults of Anthela denticulata are superficially similar to those of Anthela basigera, Anthela euryphrica, and Anthela oressarcha, but the four species occur in four different areas of the country:

 Further reading :

 Ian F.B.
 Common,

 Melbourne University Press, 1990, pl.
 13.7, p.
 396.

 Entomological Society of Victoria, 2008, pp. 16-17, 20-21.

 Characters of a few Australian Lepidoptera, Collected by Mr. Thomas R. Oxley,

 New Series, Volume 3, Number 8 (1856), p.
 283, No. 1.